Case Study: FULL Service Engineering

 What We Love:

 - Working with the amazing sponsored athletes was one of the best parts of WickWerks.
-As we attended (and promoted) at many events, it was a privilege to work with and get to know them.
+As we attended (and promoted) at so many events, it was a privilege to work with and get to know each of them.
 Many good feedback moments came because we were there.
 This is, I think, something missing in a lot of R&D — that of getting accurate, unfiltered feedback.
 It’s something that definitely improved the WickWerks chainrings.

 - Getting our hands into all aspects of the projects is another part we enjoy.
 In this case, the engineering and functional aesthetics were just the start.
 We also took the designs through prototyping, testing, validation — then managed production.
 But it was even more because we designed the packaging, sourced or did all the graphic design, and more — to make the products complete.

 - It’s very rewarding to have someone (Katie Compton) win the World Cup, in part, using your engineering.
 (Not to mention the many National Championship titles won by various riders in several countries.)
 It’s fun to see super positive articles written about your work, and to go against the grain of the “Traditional Knowledge” to do great things other respected engineers said were impossible.

 It’s good to look back and analyze.
 WickWerks is progressing on their own now, like we want.
 Yet, it could have been faster with more success, we think, if a few key things happened.

 - First, (so important with startups): Skills and talents for inventing are different than those to run a business.
 For WickWerks, the lack of business sense was identified early, but nothing was done to overcome it.
 (That’s a part of Full Service Engineering they would not let us help with.)
 Unfortunately, the consequences of ignoring it show.
 Hopefully WickWerks gets a handle on that.